Developments and Further Applications of Ephemeral Data Derived Potentials: Main Features of the EDDPs

 The weights ($\mathbf{w}^T$) could be found from a linear fit.
 In practice these linear weights are not used in the EDDP scheme, rather a small neural network is employed with the feature vectors $\mathbf{F_i}$ as input.

 In the case of multiple species and truncation at three-body terms, this concatenation gives a feature vector of length $X + X^2M + \frac{X^3 +X^2}{2}M^2$, where $X$ is the number of species and \textit{M} the number of polynomials.
 This scaling results from species-centred representations of each body order and the feature vectors are sparse in the case of many species.
-While the EDDPs include interactions up to three-body by default, two-body potentials are sufficient for many systems and considerably faster.
+While the EDDPs include interactions up to three-body by default, two-body potentials can be sufficiently accurate to accelerate structure prediction in non-covalently bonded systems and considerably faster.